Packaging Design Center

-This screen printing requirements guide serves as a centralized design resource for artists, wineries, and production teams preparing files for Bergin’s premium glass decoration process.
-From the screen printing checklist to vector art specs, line thickness, and resolution, this hub ensures your files meet our quality thresholds.
-Below, you'll find templates, artwork upload instructions, and FAQs about file format, color separation, and preparing for Bordeaux or Burgundy bottles.
+The Screen Printing and Etching Requirements Guide is a centralized packaging design resource for artists, wineries, and production teams preparing artwork for Bergin’s glass decoration process.
+From our screen printing checklist to vector art specifications, line thickness, and resolution guidelines, this resource helps ensure your files meet our quality standards.
+Below, you’ll find design templates, artwork submission instructions, and FAQs covering file formats, color separation, and artwork setup for Bordeaux, Burgundy, and Hock bottles.

 Requirements